-6. If the owner(s) of a privately-owned residence, which is not within the project's 35 dB(A) noise impact contour (see condition 3 and Appendix 4A), have reason to believe that operational noise from the project is causing the criteria in Table 3 to be exceeded at the residence, the owner(s) can request an independent noise impact assessment for the residence.
-The request shall be made in writing to the Secretary.
-If the Secretary considers that a noise impact assessment is warranted, then the Proponent shall commission the assessment.
+If the owner(s) of a privately-owned residence, have reason to believe that operational noise from the project is causing the criteria in Table 3 to be exceeded at the residence, the owner(s) can request an independent noise impact assessment for the residence.
+The request must be made in writing to the Secretary.
+If the Secretary considers that a noise impact assessment is warranted, then the Proponent must commission the assessment.